 Avoid anything that makes a song and dance about things like having a 'Five Stage Air Purification System!' etc. These are almost always low quality, mass produced items with little or no genuine independent proof of their worth.
 Be careful, as sometimes they are priced fairly high too, which gives the impression that they must be somehow better than other less expensive machines.
-If in doubt always check for independent test results - not the manufacturers own 'test' results, these are ten a penny and have no genuine credibility.
-Ultimately the best air purifiers will only use a one or two stage filter system ( never five, six or seven!).
-Also, a good air purifier will never need to use UV ( Ultra Violet ) or 'Plasma' technology to clean the air, these are just cheap alternatives designed to sound fabulous, but in reality are doing very little.
+If in doubt always check for independent test results - not the manufacturers own 'test' results as these carry little genuine credibility.
+Ultimately the best air purifiers will only use a one or two stage filter system ( never five, six or seven).
+Also, a good air purifier will never need to use UV ( Ultra Violet ) technology to clean the air, these are just cheap alternatives designed to sound fabulous, but in reality are doing very little.

 Small Air Purifiers with Big Claims

 Be wary also of compact air purifiers which claim to be able to purify large rooms.
 This is a physical impossibility.
 If you think about it a very small air purifier can only contain a very small fan.
 A small fan simply cannot move enough air through the filter frequently enough to actually work.
 Yes, granted there will be some level of clean air coming out of the machine, but the majority of air in your room will remain untouched and unfiltered as the air purifier is simply not able to reach the farthest corners of the room.
 Again, don't be fooled by a compact air purifier with a fairly high price- the laws of physics still apply!